Yannick Sagbo: Hull City

 On 26 July 2013, Sagbo signed a two-year contract for an undisclosed fee with English Premier League side Hull City.
 He made his debut for Hull, on the first day of the 2013–14 season, playing the full 90 minutes in a 2–0 loss away at Chelsea.
 On 24 August 2013, against Norwich City at the KC Stadium, a confrontation between players saw Sagbo given a straight red card for violent conduct.
 He scored his first goal in English football on 19 October 2013, away at Everton in a 2–1 defeat, having come on as a substitute.
 Later in the season, he scored as Hull reached their first-ever FA Cup Final by scoring their first goal in a 5–3 FA Cup semi-final defeat of Sheffield United at Wembley Stadium; he had also scored an equaliser earlier in the competition to prevent their elimination.
 In the final, which Hull lost to Arsenal, Sagbo was an unused substitute.

 At the start of the 2014–15 season, Sagbo featured only once for Hull, in a League Cup exit.
-Out of contention with the Tigers, he joined Championship side Wolverhampton Wanderers on an emergency loan om September 2014 that was due to last three months and made his club debut on 1 October 2014 in a defeat to Huddersfield Town.
+Out of contention with the Tigers, he joined Championship side Wolverhampton Wanderers on an emergency loan in September 2014 that was due to last three months and made his club debut on 1 October 2014 in a defeat to Huddersfield Town.
 However, after three brief substitute appearances, he dropped out of first team contention, with manager Kenny Jackett citing a lack of fitness and the player's failure during his appearances to "state a case for more [gametime]".
 On 13 November he was recalled by Hull City, two months before his loan was due to expire.
 Jackett subsequently suggested it had been a mutual decision between the clubs.
 His contract expired in 2015 and Hull City decided not to extend it.

 International career

+In January 2008 he was called up for a training camp with the French under-21 futsal team for a 4-day camp.

 Sagbo was nominated for the Benin national team on 30 May 2008 against Angola.
 On 10 August 2010, he made his debut for the Ivory Coast national team against Italy in a friendly game at Upton Park.
 He came on after 61 minutes for Seydou Doumbia.
 Ivory Coast won the game 1–0.